Microfluidic Nanoliter Droplets for Applications in Biological and Chemical Assays

 2. Synthesis and biological evaluation of new oligoamides

 We are developing efficient synthetic methods to prepare new peptidomimetic molecules that have structures that emulate those found in bioactive natural products.
-We also evaluate our synthetic molecules as potential antimicrobial compounds.
+With the help of collaborators, we evaluate our synthetic molecules as potential antimicrobial compounds.

 Students in my lab learn a variety of experimental techniques including modern synthesis methods and various spectroscopic methods (e.g., NMR, fluorescence, circular dichroism).

 Reengineering the Central Binding Core of HIV Protease Inhibitors